Keto Apple Cider Donuts

 Roll the donut holes

-Pinch off a small amount of dough and roll into between the palm of your hands to form a ball about 1 inch in diameter.
+Pinch off a small amount of dough and roll between the palms of your hands to form a ball about 1 inch in diameter.
 Place on a parchment lined baking tray.
 Repeat with remaining dough.

 Bake the donuts